Travel in Austria

 At the center of the building is the large auditorium with few private boxes, unlike the Habsburgs’ theater, which included many private boxes for the emperor and his family.
 In the past, the theater’s auditorium was larger than that of the Habsburg family’s theater and had 1,843 seats.
 Today, it has only 832 seats and is the second largest in Vienna.

 The rooms surrounding the auditorium are extremely beautiful.
-There are several halls decorated with ceiling paintings and wall carvings.
-The most popular halls in the building are the Red Bar, a spacious hall with a modern beverage bar for the convenience of theater visitors, and the White Salon, which is used for intermissions during performances.
+Several halls feature ceiling paintings and wall carvings.
+The most popular are the Red Bar, a spacious hall with a modern beverage bar for theater visitors, and the White Salon, used for intermissions during performances.

 On the left side of the theater, there is a statue and a memorial for the beloved actress Hansi Niese, created by Josef Müllner.
 The statue was erected in 1938.